The Summer Garden Tours Continue...

 Explore Our Garden Website

 We’ve packed our website with exciting activities and opportunities to get involved!
 From our garden tours and workshops to seasonal planting events and plant sales, there’s always something happening in our gardening community.
-We are now having a Soil Amendment Fundraiser in which Kenai Feed has agreed to share some of their profits with the CPGC (extended into June).
+And the Summer Garden Tours are off to a great start (photos).
+Become a member today so you can become eligible to attend a local garden tour.
 Scroll down to see all the fun things and resources we’ve lined up for you!

 CPGC Joins Soldotna Progress Days Parade - Saturday, July 26, 2025 at 11 AM